nasa/HDTN/KnownIssues.md

 ## Other ##
 Other known issues:
 * Changing operating system time while HDTN is running may cause stability issues.
-Security issues may result as BPSec initialization vectors use system time to guarantee uniqueness.
+Security issues may result as BpSec initialization vectors use system time to guarantee uniqueness.